anweshaprakash/advancedrag/README.md

 ## 📌 Features

 - ✅ Upload and process any PDF file
-- ✅ Text chunking using `RecursiveCharacterTextSplitter`
+- ✅ Text chunking
 - ✅ Dense vector indexing using FAISS
-- ✅ Embedding powered by OpenAI Embeddings (NOT SentenceTransformers)
+- ✅ Embedding powered by OpenAI Embeddings
 - ✅ Conversational QA using `ChatOpenAI`
 - ✅ Metadata retention including filename and page numbers
 - ✅ Streamlit caching for improved performance